micheledisalvatore/battle-simulator/README.md

 Check the preview of this project on [netlify](https://gifted-curie-e0a6fe.netlify.com/).

+Written one complex test case for App component.

 ## Task

 You will be coding a simple “Battle Simulator” for an RPG.
 You should spend around 1-2 hours completing this.